webdriverio/webdriverio/docs/Configuration.md

 var client = webdriverio.remote(options);
 ```

 you need to pass in an options object to define your Webdriver instance.
 Note that this is only necessary if you run WebdriverIO as a standalone package.
 If you are using the wdio test runner, these options belong in your `wdio.conf.js` configuration file.

+## WebdriverIO Options

 The following options can be defined:

-### desiredCapabilities
+### capabilities
 Defines the capabilities you want to run in your Selenium session.
 See the [Selenium documentation](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities)
 for a list of the available `capabilities`.
 Also useful is Sauce Labs [Automated Test Configurator](https://wiki.saucelabs.com/display/DOCS/Platform+Configurator#/)
 that helps you to create this object by clicking together your desired capabilities.